The best bodies in the world were built with these basics.

 A beginner needs less overall training volume to bring about change than an advanced lifter.
 Do the minimum you can to keep progressing at a sustainable rate.
 The pros train 5+ days a week because they have built up the workout tolerance for it, and also because they need it to still make gains.
 (You’ll also see skinny guys down the gym copying them without knowing any better.
 Focus on your own training, not others.)

 Cutting: 3 days — 3 days — 3-4 days

 Bulking: 3 days — 3-4 days — 4-6 days

 If you do not use correct form you will not only sacrifice your gains, but set yourself up for injury somewhere in the not-too-distant future.
-Good form is critically important, I recommend you to:
+Training with good form is critically important.
+I recommend you to:

 - Read Mark Rippetoe’s ‘Starting Strength – 3rd Edition‘.
 He’s considered one of the best.
 It is the best ‘how-to’ guide to performing barbel exercises I have ever read.